How to take care for your baby after NICU ?

 How can you ensure that your kid is secure while he sleeps?

 Safe sleep refers to putting your baby to sleep in a manner that can assist safeguard him against risks such as choking, suffocation (not being able to breathe), and SIDS (also called SIDS).
 The untimely death of an infant under the age of one is known as SIDS.
-SIDS frequently occurs when a baby is asleep.
+SIDS frequently occur when a baby is asleep.
 Because the infant frequently passes away in his cot, it is commonly known as crib death.

 Once your baby has returned home from the NICU, adhere to the same rules that ensure a newborn’s sleep is secure.
 These consist of: